Ankitha-aa1/DevSecOps-Project/README.md

   5. Slack Notification
   6. Pipeline Stage View

-### Step 3: Configure Java and Node.js in Global Tool Configuration
+### Step 3: Configure Java, Node.js, sonar-scanner,owasp dependency check and docker in Global Tool Configuration

  Global Tool Configuration is used to configure different tools that we install using Plugins